-The DSL is clear on their role and responsibilities for safeguarding and child protection, understands that thev cannot this delegate responsibility and in the DSL and the Dp DSL's are responsible for ensuring that ALL are issued with a copy of the current Keeping Children Safe in Education - Information for all school and college staff (Part ONE) September 2018 (and for those that work directly with children and school leaders, Annex A as appropriate) or upon their appointment/placement in school should it be after this date, and ensure that individuals have read, understood and are able to discharge their role and responsibilities as set out in this document carrying out this role they are clear on what they are responsible for which ensures that all relevant persons in school are also clear on the role of the DSL and Dp DSL's
+The DSL is clear on their role and responsibilities for safeguarding and child protection, understands that they cannot delegate this responsibility and in carrying out this role they are clear on what they are responsible for which ensures that all relevant persons school are also clear on the role of the DSL and Dp DSL's

+- the DSL and the Dp DSL's are responsible for ensuring that ALL are issued with a copy of the current Keeping Children Safe in Education Information for all school and college staff (Part ONE) September 2019 (and for those that work directly with children and school leaders, Annex A as appropriate) or upon their appointment/placement in school should it be after this date, and ensure that individuals have read, understood and are able to discharge their role and responsibilities as set out in this document - to ensure that all policies, procedures, guidance and practice are in place in school to ensure effective safeguarding and child protection and to ensure that those policies, procedures, guidance and practice are updated and implemented in a timely way - work with the Local Authority and other agencies to ensure that we are able fulfil our duties and responsibilities in relation to Safeguarding and Child Protection arrangements, which will include but not be limited to completion of a requested return e.g. a Section 11 audit. - work to develop effective links with relevant agencies and cooperate as required with their enquiries regarding welfare and child protection matters including attendance and written reports at Initial Child Protection Conferences, core groups/care team meetings, Child Protection Review Conferences, Locality Team